vinceimbat/vinceimbat/content/thoughts/facilitating.md

 Societal application of my methods and systems will be tricky.
 But I can explore these theoretically.
 For example, I would like to explore how we can facilitate amoralism and anarchic principles in a broader context.

-As listed in [[thoughts/living]], I can facilitate the application of methods and systems relating to the following:
+As listed in [[living]], I can facilitate the application of methods and systems relating to the following:

 - Learning through [[self-directed learning]]
 - Designing a ground-level productivity system